dgaydukov/cert-aws/sa/files/sa.md

 * delete subscription from sns topic (using cli or console)

 ###### AppSync
-AppSync- allows developers to manage/synchronize mobile app data across devices, access/modify data when mobile device in offline state, so basically your app can work in offline mode.
+Allows developers to manage/synchronize mobile app data across devices, access/modify data when mobile device in offline state, so basically your app can work in offline mode.
 It supports Android/iOS/JavaScript.
 You can use open source clients to connect to AppSync GraphQL endpoint to fetch/save data.
 You can use dynamoDB/ElasticSearch/Lambda as data sources for AppSync.
+So you upload GraphQL schema, connect it to multiple resources like db, ec2, http api.
+So users can do changes in online, and in offline.
+Once they reconnected all changes flushed to underlying sources.

 ###### Service Catalog
 SC helps IT administrators & devops create/manage aws resources to end users.
 So you can control which users have access to which products.